Skip to main content Skip to accessibility

 International agreements to cut emissions

 Jersey is a signatory, through the UK, to the Paris Agreement and the International Convention on Climate Change.
 Jersey agreed to an ambitious emissions reduction trajectory.
 This means reducing emissions by 68% by 2030, 78% by 2035 and reaching net zero emissions by 2050.
-This is measured against a 1990 baseline.
+This is measured against our 1990 baseline.

 Jersey's greenhouse gas emissions statistics